It’s time to set the record straight.

 The reason that we suggest that you follow this process (instead of just trying to remove a negative, or clicking “publish” a million times), is because it addresses your online reputation holistically.

 We want to make sure that you use this as an opportunity to build a personal brand that wins you opportunities and actually makes you proud.
 We don’t want this to just be an exercise in burying a search result that you find unflattering.

 By taking control of your own brand narrative in a consistent way that follows best (SEO & branding) practices, you are setting up a long-term solution.
 Yes, flooding websites and profiles that you control with positive information about yourself will help users see a complete picture of who you are.
 But that’s just one aspect of repairing your reputation.

 And before fully getting to the “how” of improving your online appearance, you need to first get a better understanding of what “success” means.

 What does online reputation repair look like?

 “Zero negative search results” doesn’t take into account what people looking you up will consider to be a win.
-Your initial reaction also ignores what repairing your online reputation requires on your part.
+A lack of negative search results ignores the need for positive search results.

-In today’s day and age it’s not about deleting your past from the internet, it’s about showcasing your assets.
-This means online reputation repair is less about cleanup and more about positive promotion.
+In today’s day and age it’s not about deleting your past from the internet, it’s about showcasing your attributes.
+This means that online reputation repair is less about cleanup and more about positive promotion.